BlaqueDevs/se-assignment-day-4-software-project-management-jesca3142/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Clarifies Project Objectives:having a well define scope helps the team set goals and the outcomes they want to archieve Helps with Resource and Budget Planning:it is clear to identify what is needed for the project Improves Time Management:it is easier to make a schedule and meet deadlines risk management;it helps in identifing potential risks and challanges that may be faced A well-defined project scope aligns all stakeholders (clients, team members, and sponsors) with the project’s objectives, deliverables, and timelines.
+ Work Breakdown Structure (WBS)